DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/bff/options.md

 * ***DPoPJsonWebKey***

-    Specifices the Json Web Key to use when creating DPoP proof tokens.
+    Specifies the Json Web Key to use when creating DPoP proof tokens.
     Defaults to null, which is appropriate when not using DPoP.